 - Body Count: 4

 Next time, we’ll finally (finally!!!) get around to Freddy Vs. Jason.
-It’s the bastard son of a thousand maniacs vs. ole hockey mask zombie.
+It’s the bastard son of a hundred maniacs vs. ole hockey mask zombie.
 Winner kills all.
 Place your bets.